GeForce 8 series: GeForce 8700M series

 The GeForce 8700M was developed for the mid-range market.
-Currently the only version is the 8700M GT.
+The 8700M GT is the only GPU in this series.

 This chipset is available on high-end laptops such as the Dell XPS M1730, Sager NP5793, and Toshiba Satellite X205.

-While this card is considered by most in the field to be a decent mid-range card, it is hard to classify the 8700M-GT as a high-end card due to its 128-bit memory bus, and is essentially an overclocked 8600M GT GDDR3 mid-range card.
+While this card is considered by most in the field to be a decent mid-range card, it is hard to classify the 8700M GT as a high-end card due to its 128-bit memory bus, and is essentially an overclocked 8600M GT GDDR3 mid-range card.
 However, it shows strong performance when in a dual-card SLI configuration, and provides decent gaming performance in a single-card configuration.

 GeForce 8800M series

 The GeForce 8800M was developed to succeed the 8700M in the high-end market, and can be found in high-end gaming notebook computers.

 Versions include the 8800M GTS and 8800M GTX.
 These were released as the first truly high-end mobile GeForce 8 Series GPUs, each with a 256-bit memory bus and a standard 512 megabytes of GDDR3 memory, and provide high-end gaming performance equivalent to many desktop GPUs.
 In SLI, these can produce 3DMark06 results in the high thousands.

-Laptop models which include the 8800M GPUs are: Sager NP5793, Sager NP9262, Alienware m15x and m17x, HP HDX9494NR and Dell M1730.
+Laptop models which include the 8800M GPUs are: Sager NP5793, Sager NP9262, Alienware m15x and m17x, HP HDX9000, and Dell XPS M1730.
 Clevo also manufactures similar laptop models for CyberPower, Rock, and Sager (among others) - all with the 8800M GTX, while including the 8800M GTS in the Gateway P-6831 FX and P-6860 FX models.

+The 8800M GTS was used in modified form as the GeForce 8800 GS in the early 2008 iMac models.